 NBA betting: Best value bets for Friday night

-Chris Sheridan finds the value in the NBA on Friday night with picks for almost every game on the slate.
+Chris Sheridan finds the value in the NBA on Friday night with picks for every game on the slate.

 Find NBA odds throughout the season on the Betway sportsbook.
 You'll find all the latest spreads, totals, money lines and NBA futures.
 Or call it how you see it with our live betting in-play.
 All your NBA betting needs are covered at our online sportsbook.
 Visit Betway’s NBA picks page for best bets and predictions throughout the season.